jhumelsine/jhumelsine.github.io/_posts/2024-05-25-design-process.md

 Moving to a drawing tool cleans up the rough edges.
 It gives me more opportunities to think about the design.
 When I need to make changes, I don’t need to redraw the entire diagram from scratch.
 I can often move the existing elements around in the diagram as needed with minimal clean up.

 ## One to Many
-When a hand drawn design won’t easily fit on a single slide (or page) in PowerPoint, I’ll split the design into different pages.
-Sometimes I must split the design while I’m still using pen and paper.
+When a hand drawn design won’t easily fit on a single slide (or page) in PowerPoint, I’ll split the design across pages.
+Sometimes I split the design while I’m still using pen and paper.

-I’ll use a class, often an interface or an abstract class, as the connecting elements among slides.
+I’ll use a class, often an interface or an abstract class, as the connecting elements among pages.
 The connecting element will appear on multiple pages.

 Most interface and class elements have two aspects in a design:
-* What other classes access their public methods.
-I.e., __WHAT__ they do.
+* Classes that access their public methods.
+I.e., highlighting __WHAT__ they do.
-* How they are implemented, as in the other classes that implement or extend them.
-I.e., __HOW__ they do it.
+* Classes that implement or access them.
+I.e., highlighing __HOW__ they do it.

-The connecting classes tend to be on the edges of a design when presenting as classes that are being used.
+The page connecting classes tend to be on the edges of a design when modeling how they are used.
 They are supporting elements of that page.

-The connecting classes tend to be at the top center of a design when presenting their implementation elements.
+The page connecting classes tend to be at the top center of a design when modeling how they are implemented.
 They are primary elements of that page.

 ## Implementation
 Once I’m reasonably satisfied with a design in PowerPoint, I’ll implement the elements in the design.

 I tend to follow TDD practices with its Red-Green-Refactor cycle.
 I also try to adhere to Bob Martin’s [Three Rules of TDD](http://butunclebob.com/ArticleS.UncleBob.TheThreeRulesOfTdd).
-I only implement enough test and code to confirm the desired behavior, and I refactor in each cycle as needed.
+I only implement enough test and code to confirm the emerging behavior, and I refactor in each cycle as needed.

 The implementation tends to go quickly and usually without too many issues.

 Since the design tends to already have code snippets, I’ve technically gotten a little ahead of myself with respect to TDD practices.
 I rationalize this with the second _D_ in _TDD_ standing for _Development_ whereas I have been focusing upon _Design_ up to this point.
 LOL.

 Even though some code snippets already exist in the design, I still find TDD practices useful, since:
-* The tests declare my intent and ensure that the code always adheres to that intent.
+* The tests declare intent and ensure that the code always adheres to that intent.
 * The tests are the first software to use the API via the public methods, so I’m the first person to encounter anything that’s janky with the API.
 * The tests are the first user documentation, and it’s guaranteed to work.
 * The tests reveal any previously unforeseen issues in the design.
 Design is theory.
 Implementation is the confirmation of that theory.